 The University of Southern Denmark is a modern institution offering education and research at the highest level.
 Every day more than 1,400 researchers and 24,000 students build on the University’s reputation as a center of academic excellence.

-Each year more than 1,500 international students choose to study at the University, which has more than 500 exchange agreements with partner institutions across the world.
-As an international student, you can enjoy easy communication in and out of the classroom, as many courses are taught in English at both master and bachelor level.
+Each year more than 1,500 international students choose to study at the University.
+As an international student, you can enjoy easy communication in and out of the classroom, as many courses are taught in English.

 Engineering students can take courses in English from more than 10 different departments ranging from Chemical Engineering to Robot Systems.
 The Faculty of Engineering offers state of the art resources and has strong global connections.

-Campus Odense is the biggest teaching site with over 12,500 students within the five main areas of Health Sciences, Natural Sciences, Engineering, Business and Social Sciences and Humanities, offering over 50 basic courses and an even greater number of degree courses.
-Modern facilities in the form of reading rooms, laboratories, an indoor swimming pool, computer rooms, lecture theatres, Friday bar, cafés, libraries, meeting places and cozy corners help to make your life at Campus Odense a happy experience.
+Campus Odense is the biggest teaching site with over 12,500 students within the five main areas of Health Sciences, Natural Sciences, Engineering, Business and Social Sciences and Humanities.
 But campus life is more than facilities, and you will find yourself embarking on a life where a whole new world of knowledge and pursuit of knowledge opens up before you.
 Odense’s festival diary is an impressive list of national and international events that attract well-known creative talents, artists and researchers of international standing to the city every year.
 They come to join the Film Festival, the Robot Festival, the Harbour Festival and the International Blues Festival.

 The University of Southern Denmark’s new student hall of residence in Odense, Campus House, is founded on the concept of creating a community where Danish and international students can meet and forge links across the boundaries of cultures and nationalities.

-Students are additionally responsible for room and board, transportation and personal expenses.
-Students will pay the host institution or make their own arrangements for accommodations.
-Check the host institution web site for accommodation choices, cost, and application procedures.
+Housing and Meals: You are responsible to pay for accommodation and any required or preferred meal plan.
+You will pay the host institution or make your own arrangements for accommodations.
+Check the SDU Accommodations website for cost and application procedures.

 The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual and flexible basis.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.